alextianyf/LinearRegression-CaseStudy-Spend-Sale-Prediction/README.md

 # Objective

+- This is designed as portfolio project, and mainly is designed to demonstrate the understanding of linear regression.
+We may not discuss the motivation of why using linear regression instead of other algorithms for this application.
-Our goal is to develop an accurate model that can be used to predict sales on the basis of the three media budgets.
+- Our goal is to develop an accurate model that can be used to predict sales on the basis of the three media budgets.

 # Important Questions that We Might Seek to Address